-- Elia aims to minimize the effect of Congestion Management on the system imbalance of the Elia Control Area via a compensation mechanism when requesting the activation of a RD Energy Bid(s) as a Remedial Action for internal Redispatching (as described in Article 9 paragraph 2 b) or Countertrading (as described in Article 9 paragraph 2 e(iii)) on the Belgium - United Kingdom border; - 2.
+- Elia aims to minimize the effect of Congestion Management on the system imbalance of the Elia Control Area via a compensation mechanism when requesting the activation of a RD Energy Bid(s) as a Remedial Action for internal Redispatching (as described in Article 9 paragraph 2 b) or Countertrading (as described in Article 9 paragraph 2 e(iii) and in accordance with Article 12 paragraphs 9 and 10); - 2.
 Elia abides by the principle of compensation providing there are no agreements on European level rendering the principle of compensation redundant. - 3.
-The volume to be compensated due to the activation of RD Energy Bids and Countertrading on the Belgium United Kingdom border equals to the net sum of all the RD Energy Bids and Countertrading action on the Belgium United Kingdom border activated for the concerned quarter-hour.
+The volume to be compensated due to the activation of RD Energy Bids and Countertrading equals to the net sum of all the RD Energy Bids and Countertrading actions activated for the concerned quarter-hour.

-9 For example, typically in the detection phase of the process
+&lt;sup>10 For example, typically in the detection phase of the process